-At Plymouth, our commitment to Christ's teachings is lived out in many different ways.
-We understand the church – and people’s individual faith perspectives - must be continually renewed and nurtured for each era and life stage.
+At Plymouth, our commitment to Christ's teachings is lived out in many ways.
+The church – and people’s individual faith perspectives - must be continually renewed and nurtured for each era and life stage.

 Plymouth Church UCC is a Christian Community open to the transforming Spirit of God.

 Growing people of faith who participate in God’s work in the world

-Believing God’s love transcends all human distinctions, Plymouth welcomes people of all races and cultures, varied social and economic conditions and regardless of sexual orientation.
+Believing God’s love transcends all human distinctions, Plymouth welcomes people of all races and cultures, social and economic conditions, gender identity and sexual orientation.
 Open and affirming of all people, we call all people to the cost and joys of Christian discipleship.

 Plymouth Church shares with other United Church of Christ congregations an "extravagantly" inclusive faith perspective where all are welcome as God's beloved people.
 Our open communion table, where all are welcome, demonstrates our beliefs.
 Other themes include:

 In the essentials we seek unity, in nonessentials diversity, in all things charity.
-The unity we seek is neither an uncritical acceptance of a point of view, nor a rigid formulation of doctrine.
 Unity requires mutual understanding and agreement as to which aspects of Christian faith and life are essential.

 Unity of the church is not of its own making.
 It is a gift from God.
-Expressions of that unity are as diverse as there are individuals.
-Love is the common thread that runs through everything as testified to by Jesus Christ.
+Expressions of unity are as diverse as its community of individuals.
+Love is the common thread as testified to by Jesus Christ.

-Testimonies of faith rather than TESTS of faith.
-Because faith may be expressed in many different ways, United Church of Christ sets no specific formula that is a test of one’s faith.
-However, through the centuries, Christians share their faith through creeds, confessions, catechisms and other statements of faith.
-The Apostles’ Creed, the Nicene Creed, the Heidelberg Catechism and the Cambridge Platform are all honored as authentic testimonies of faith.
+Testimonies of faith.
+Because faith may be expressed in many different ways, United Church of Christ sets no specific formula that is a 'test' of one’s faith.
+Through the centuries, Christians share their faith through creeds, confessions, catechisms and other statements of faith.
+The Apostles’ Creed, the Nicene Creed, the Heidelberg Catechism and the Cambridge Platform and the Kansas City Statement of Faith (more info here) are all honored as authentic testimonies of faith.

 In 1959, the General Synod of the United Church of Christ adopted a Statement of Faith prepared especially for the United Church.
 We use this statement as a common affirmation in our worship life and as a basis for study and reflection.